 I want to make money work for me.

-At school, we learn how to work for money, but no one teaches us how to make money work for us.
+At school, we learn how to work to earn money, but no one teaches us how to make money work for us.

-The sole purpose of money, according to the majority of people, is to allow us to purchase things: a house, a car, phone, clothes, books, groceries, bike, perfume, a hat, etc. That’s why we borrow money with high-interest rate, to purchase even more stuff, thus feel happy.
-We thinking that earning more bucks, so we can spend them, is the ultimate goal.
-But it’s a bit different if you want to escape consumerism and finally feel content.
+The sole purpose of money, according to the majority of people, is to allow us to purchase things: a house, a car, phone, clothes, books, groceries, bike, perfume, a hat, etc. That’s why we borrow money with a high-interest rate, to purchase even more stuff, thus feel happy.
+We think that earning more bucks, so we can spend them, is the ultimate goal in life.
+But it’s a bit different if you want to escape consumerism and finally feel content with yourself.

 Money, like your car, for example, it’s just a means to an end.
 You earn money, not for the sake of earning money, you earn money to invest.
 You earn money to fund your project which will potentially become your main income stream.
 At least that’s what you’re supposed to do.